top of page

 Job-Specific Planning

-Each job site has unique conditions.
-Employees must plan their work based on the specific requirements and limitations of the site.
-This may include coordinating with other trades and adjusting work activities to maintain safe operations.
+Each job site presents unique conditions.
+Employees must plan their work accordingly, coordinating with other trades and adjusting activities to maintain safe operations.
+The General Contractor and your supervisor will communicate site changes, and employees are expected to adapt their plans as needed.

 Job-Specific Orientation